survivejs/react-book/manuscript/04_implementing_notes.md

 ## Editing Notes

 Our `Notes` list is almost useful now.
 We just need to implement editing and we're almost there.
 One simple way to achieve this is to detect click on a `Note` and then show an input containing its state.
-Then when editing has been confirmed we can turn it back to normal.
+Then when the editing has been confirmed we can turn it back to normal.

 This means we'll need to extend `Note` somehow and communicate possible changes to `App` so that it knows to update the data model.
-In addition `Note` needs to keep track of its edit state and show the correct element (div or input) based on that.
+In addition, `Note` needs to keep track of its edit state and show the correct element (div or input) based on that.

 We can achieve these goals using a callback and a ternary expression.
 Here's a sample implementation of the idea: